danielharrell/open-eyes-lect-2017-18/Outline_of_Lecture.md

 # Introduction

-## Range of usage of "open"
+## Range of usage of "open" and significance

 [comment]: # Try to incorporate the "Open" viewbook

 - Point: The word "open" is used in ways that range from the prosaic to the profound.

 	- "I can't get the jar open".
 	- "When does the store open?"
 	- “The window is open.”